kul321/java-simulation-202505ver/CoffeeShop/README.md

 A console-based simulation of a coffee shop management system built in Java.
 This project models customer satisfaction, recipe management, weather influence, and research upgrades.
+> ✅ This Java project was packaged as a Docker container and deployed using AWS ECS Fargate.
+> See deployment screenshots and Dockerfile below!

 ## ✨ Features
 - Ingredient and Recipe system